What is The Social Studio?

 1. The Social Studio School

-Our Certificate III & IV training in clothing production and design in partnership with RMIT School of Fashion, and our Certificate II in Hospitality in partnership with William Angliss, is offered free of charge and provides a supportive and flexible learning environment for students who have struggled in mainstream schooling.
+Our Certificate III & IV training in clothing production and design in partnership with RMIT School of Fashion, is offered free of charge and provides a supportive and flexible learning environment for students who have struggled in mainstream schooling.
 The School does not generate revenue for the business, and requires funding to cover the costs of teaching staff, enrollment fees, materials and overheads such as insurance, rent and utilities.

 3. Social support programs